muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-graphdb-full.md

 ***Property: store.graphdb.username***

-The user name to connect with
+The username to connect with

 | Category | Value |
 |--- | ---: |